tspoolst/atom-marker-folding/README.md

 Todo/Bugs
 ----
+* doesn't always do a fold_all when a new TextEditor tab is loaded.
+* both collaps/uncollaps current do not work correctly.  use the mouse to open folds.
-doesn't always do a fold_all when a new TextEditor tab is loaded. folding a singular nested fold doesn't work.  to refold everything properly a fold_all must be called.
+* collapsing a singular nested fold doesn't work.  to refold everything properly a fold_all must be called.